-- All staff to share the same understanding of the requirements of this policy. - Fairness and consistency must be seen to apply in praising/ rewarding good behaviours and applying sanction for unacceptable behaviours. - Where staff are concerned about the behaviour of a student, they will raise the matter with the appropriate member of the leadership group to determine how the problem should be addressed.
-Where a student support plan and risk assessment is provided, it will be drawn-up in consultation with the student's parents and pastoral staff. - Student support plans and risk assessments will be inserted into the "Class Book" and copies displayed in the staffroom. - Student support plans and risk assessments will be reviewed regularly and amended in the light of their effectiveness.
+- All staff to share the same understanding of the requirements of this policy. - Fairness and consistency must be seen to apply in praising/ rewarding good behaviours and applying sanction for unacceptable behaviours. - Where staff are concerned about the behaviour of a student, they will raise the matter with the student's pastoral team and if necessary with appropriate member of the leadership group to determine how the problem should be addressed. - Where a student support plan and risk assessment is provided, it will be drawn-up in consultation with the student's parents and pastoral staff. - Student support plans and risk assessments will be inserted into the "Class Book" and copies displayed in the staffroom. - Student support plans and risk assessments will be reviewed regularly and amended in the light of their effectiveness. - During structured lesson times, a member of our intervention team will be available to assist. - If assistance is needed from the intervention team, staff with the student will telephone/radio the office staff who will then provide relevant information to the intervention team. - Initial responses from staff will give consideration to our shared understanding of behaviour as a communicator of unmet need. - Discussion of the incident, planning of strategies to prevent future occurrences and repair of relationships will only happen once the student is regulated and able to engage. - Consequences or outcomes of the behaviour will support learning and understanding of appropriate behaviour for the student. - Staff will consider their own state of regulation and containment before looking to support a dysregulated student.